learning-zone/react-basics/README.md

 `Flow` is a static analysis tool which uses a superset of the language, allows to add type annotations to all of your code and catch an entire class of bugs at compile time.

 `PropTypes` is a basic type checker which has been patched onto React.
-It can't check anything other than the types of the props being passed to a given component.
+It can not check anything other than the types of the props being passed to a given component.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>